andr3jx/RTMPExploreX/README.md

 RTMPExploreX (by Andr3jx) is an improved version of RTMPExplorer ( http://bit.ly/J24rky ).
 RTMPExploreX is a freeware GUI for rtmpsrv/rtmpsuck.
 RTMPexploreX routes all RTMP/RTMPE traffic to rtmpsrv/rtmpsuck.
 This allows to download RTMP and RTMPE streams using RTMPdump automatically.
 It is open source, so everybody can contribute to the project ( https://github.com/andr3jx/RTMPExploreX ).
 The main part of the code was decompiled from RTMPExplorer.
 It makes use of EasyHook-library available here: http://easyhook.codeplex.com/
 RTMPExploreX is an extended userfriendlier version of RTMPExplorer.
+You need the latest .NET-Framework to use it.

 How to use:
 - !!
 Copy rtmpdump, rtmpsrv(-vlc), rtmpsuck to the directory of RTMPExploreX.
 You can download them e.g. here: http://www.videohelp.com/download/rtmpdump-v2.5.zip